-The overall main risk driver is natural catastrophe, mainly arising from European windstorm and earthquake events potentially affecting the TPB, and to a lesser extent from Japanese earthquake events potentially affecting the IGR business.
-The exposure reduced in 2021 due to a weakening of the Euro against the Swiss Franc.
+The overall main risk driver is natural catastrophe, mainly arising from European windstorm, earthquake and flood events potentially affecting the TPB, and to a lesser extent from Japanese earthquake events potentially affecting the IGR business.
+The exposure reduced in 2022 due to increased retrocession, a weakening of the Euro against the Swiss franc and a higher discounting effect.